ado21/DynamicMacros/README.md

 Keep in mind those are just 4 examples from basic to advanced macros.

-First occurence with @anything(excluding facts below) will be considered as line for healer.
+First occurence of @dynamicMacros(excluding facts below) will be considered as line for healer.
-Second occurence with @anything(excluding facts below) will be considered as line for dps.
+Second occurence of @dynamicMacros(excluding facts below) will be considered as line for dps.

 **Facts:**
 @target, @focus, mouseover, @partypet1, @partypet2, @arena1, @arena2, @arena3, @yourcharactername wont be touched and will behave as blizzard intended to.